it’s a sign! the power of the protest placard

 What sorts of people make signs?
 Why do you think they do it?

 Mike: We've seen just about every type.
-I think they do it for solidarity, as well.
+I think they do it for solidarity.
 A lot of people held them as a way to support those being targeted by our administration.
 We often heard that while the sign holder didn't feel currently feel at risk in America, they couldn't stand by and watch injustice fall on others.

 Would you say there's a link between crisis and creativity?